 |Effective July 1, 2011:

-Until now, Ontario drivers have needed a Class A license to tow RV's that weigh more than 4,600 kg.
-With this change, Ontarians can tow and operate RVs with a full G license as long as:
+Until now, Ontario drivers have needed a Class A licence to tow RV's that weigh more than 4,600 kg.
+With this change, Ontarians can tow and operate RVs with a full G licence as long as:

 |B||Any school purposes bus with designed seating capacity for more than 24 passengers||C, D, E, F and G|